ddrohan/dynamic-web-dev-labs/lab04/step_4.md

 ![](../images/navbar.lab1.v3.png)

-But here's what you're missing from the previous step, if your message didn't show - you need to add the following to your **index.ejs**
+But here's what you're missing from the previous step if your message didn't show - you need to add the following to your **index.ejs**

 ```html